firezym/jupyterlab-notechat/README.md

 - **`Single notebook-level parameter settings`** To ensure reproducibility, you can add `"notechat":{"param":value}` in the Notebook metadata via the Property Inspector (gear icon) in the top right corner of the notebook under ADVANCED TOOLS to override parameters, such as setting the notebook-level prompt.
 Note that the param here does not need to add @.
 The override priority is user > assistant > notebook > settings.
   ![Parameter Settings](https://raw.githubusercontent.com/firezym/jupyterlab-notechat/main/images/intro_notebook_level_params.bmp)

-## **Table recognition**

-Currently, there are no good tools to handle HTML.
-It is recommended to use pandas to process data and try to convert it into markdown table format using df.to_markdown(), which LLM can better recognize and process.

 ## **Sequencial execution**

 Supports running python code cells and LLM-supported user and assistant dialogue flows in sequence from top to bottom\*\*: Convenient for long-process work, such as automatically updating reports with data and LLM summary analysis.